- COVID-19 Safety

 Total Joint Center Clinical and Quality Outcomes

-The Total Joint Center performed significantly better than the national average in length of stay, incidence of surgical site infections, patient experience, and other measures, according to the American Academy of Orthopedic Surgeons, the Association of American Medical Colleges Council of Teaching Hospitals and Health Systems, and the Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS).*
+The Total Joint Center performed significantly better than the national average in length of stay, discharge directly to home, patient experience, and other measures, according to the American Academy of Orthopedic Surgeons, the Association of American Medical Colleges Council of Teaching Hospitals and Health Systems, and the Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS).

 Length of Stay

-The Total Joint Center average length of stay for total hip or knee replacements (1.5 days) was lower in February 2019 than the national average (2.7 days) reported by the AAMC Council of Teaching Hospitals and Health Systems.
+The Total Joint Center average length of stay for total hip or knee replacements (1.5 days) was lower than the national average of 2.7 days.
+(Reported by the Association of American Medical Colleges Council of Teaching Hospitals and Health Systems.)

 Patient Experience Outcomes